Prince Harry Is Reportedly Friends Again With Tom Inskip After Meghan Markle Allegedly Froze Him Out

 There are so many rumors about Meghan Markle and Prince Harry that it can be hard to know what’s true and what’s not true.
-But a new development, published by Express, reported that Prince Harry is making amends with his friend Tom Inskip, also known as Skippy.
+But a new development, published by Express, reported that Prince Harry is making amends with his friend, Tom Inskip, also known as Skippy.
 A source revealed the following.

 “The real reason Tom was made no longer welcome by Meghan is that she had learned he had dared to question Harry over whether he really felt he was doing the right thing in marrying her.”